 LatestPollResults.com has presented an unbiased probability analysis of the Electoral College for Presidential elections since the Bush/Gore contest in 2000.
 Our poll-based analysis determines probabilities for each candidate by analyzing the latest poll results in each state.
 In 2010, we extended our poll-based analysis to the Senate.
 In 2016, in addition to our poll-based analysis, we began our market-based analysis by tracking the pricing of futures contracts traded at the PredictIt.org marketplace.
 For 2018, we're adding our analyst-based analysis of the major political analysts who provide ratings for every seat in both the Senate and House.

 Our model has been consistent through the years.
 For the Presidential election, we determine the probability for the Democrat and Republican candidate in each state, the District of Columbia, the two Maine districts and the three Nebraska districts which also have Electoral Votes.
 Thus, there are 56 individual probabilities for each Presidential candidate.
 For the Senate, we determine the probability for each party's candidate for each Senate seat.
-For 2018, there are 35 Senate seats up for election.
+For 2018, there were 35 Senate seats up for election.
 For the House, we determine the probability for each party's candidate in all 435 House seats.

 Mathematically, it presents a challenge to calculate every possible outcome in a Presidential, Senate or House election from the individual state/seat probabilities.
 Most political websites instead opt to run thousands (or even hundreds of thousands) of election "simulations" in an attempt to estimate the overall probability for each party to win the Presidency or control the House or Senate.
 But instead of estimating the probability with simulations, LatestPollResults calculates each party's exact probability of winning.